erik-brockbank/rps-model-summary/rps-model-summary/Overview.md

 *"+" sign means that the bot transitions to a winning move based on the chosen reference move from last round*
 *"-" sign means that the bot transitions to a losing move based on the chosen reference move from last round*
 *"0" means that the bot plays the exact chosen reference move from last round*

+>All strategies favoring a transition:
+>- favoring a particular transition, or
+>- favoring a transition given the previous outcome, or
+>- favoring a transition given the previous outcome and the previous transition.